orschiro/AltQ/README.md

-# Alt + Q Switch Toggle Recent Active Tabs
+# Switch between your two most recent tabs
 Keyboard shortcut to switch between the two most recently active tabs.

-Press Alt + Q on your keyboard to toggle between your two most active tabs.
+Use the shortcut <Alt + Q> to switch between your two most recently used tabs.
+The extension requires a one-time payment to use it.

-Cycle between your two recently active tabs by pressing Alt + Q on your keyboard.

-Requires a one-time payment.

 Available on [Chrome Webstore](https://chrome.google.com/webstore/detail/switch-between-last-tabs/odhjcgnlbagjllfbilicalpigimhdcll), [Edge Webstore](https://microsoftedge.microsoft.com/addons/detail/ldeohgefdobmkiopipcfcaflkknifhpj) and [Firefox Add-on Store](https://addons.mozilla.org/firefox/addon/alt-q-switch-recent-active-tab/).